thoughtbot/testing-rails/book/intermediate_testing/external_services.md

 **Fakes** are little applications that you can boot during your test that will mimic a real service.
 These give you the ability return dynamic responses because they actually run code.
-We commonly write these as Sinatra apps and then use Webmock or [capybara-discoball][discoball] load it up the app in tests.
+We commonly write these as Sinatra apps and then use Webmock or [capybara-discoball][discoball] load them up in tests.
 These fakes are often packaged as gems and many popular services have open source test fakes written by the community.

 A fake for Stripe (payment processor) might look like: